-Keep those leaves dust-free by gently wiping them with a soft, damp cloth.
+Big-leaf plants tend to be dust-catchers.
+Keep them clean by gently wiping them with a soft, damp cloth.

 Want to use a decorative container without drainage holes?
 Use it as a cachepot -- just slip the plain nursery pot into the cachepot to cover it up.
 I put small rocks in the bottom of cachepots to keep the inner pot above the drainage water.

 New leaves that are yellow speckled and crinkled are a sign of aphids.
 These sap-sucking insects attack soft, new growth on plants.
 Rinse off the leaves with tepid water, then treat your plant with insecticidal soap.
 Philodendrons seem to shrug off aphids once they've been treated.
 Aphids usually only attack plants that have been outdoors.

 Peaty potting mixes that are kept wet may attract fungus gnats.
 They are difficult to spot because they are black and crawl on the soil.
 These are more common indoors; and fortunately, easier to eliminate.

 Yes, all parts of the plant are toxic and the sap can cause skin irritation.
 Keep the plant out of the reach of children, cats and dogs.
 It is a good idea to wear gloves when pruning or repotting.

 Light: Although Philodendron 'Prince of Orange' will tolerate lower light levels, its leaves will maintain their color better in bright light.
 Keep your philodendron plant in a bright location, but not into direct sunlight which can scorch its leaves.
 It thrives under fluorescent light, too, making it an ideal office plant.